aedans/proton/README.md

 features that almost all modern text editors and IDEs are lacking.
 While there are some tools which support it, they are usually specialized for a specific domain and don't integrate well with traditional editors.
-Proton was designed with this in mind, so it can be used on a day-to-day basis without needing to switch to another editor.
+Proton was designed to be extended to any domain, so it can be used on a day-to-day basis without needing to switch to another editor.

 So what are structural and projectional editing?
 ------------------------------------------------